purpleteam-labs/purpleteam/README.md

 > Additional background: This may change in the future, WebSockets is also an option we may implement in the future, but implementing WebSockets would mean we would have to change our entire authn approach.
 Our chosen cloud infrastructure AWS Api Gateway does not support streaming and it does not support the OAuth Client Credentials Flow with Cognito User Pools.

-**`purpleteamAuth`** If you are planning on using the `local` environment you can stick with the default property values.
+**`purpleteamAuth`**: If you are planning on using the `local` environment you can stick with the default property values.
 If you are planning on using the `cloud` environment you will be given this information when you sign-up for a purpleteam account.

 <div id="buildUserConfig_fileUri"></div>

-**`buildUserConfig.fileUri`** Configure this value if you do not want to manually pass it as an arguement to the CLI.
+**`buildUserConfig.fileUri`**: Configure this property if you do not want to manually pass it as an argument to the CLI.
 This is the _Job_ file you have configured to specify your System Under Test (SUT) details.

 If you installed the purpleteam CLI via `git clone` (You are intending to run purpleteam CLI standalone), then a relative directory path from the root of the repository ("./testResources/jobs/your_job_file") is acceptable.
 If you installed the purpleteam CLI via `npm install` Then it's more likely that you will need this path to be absolute, as the current directory (./) is more than likely not going to be within the purpleteam CLI project itself, but rather wherever the purpleteam binary is itself.

 This value can be [overridden](#run-the-purpleteam-cli-directly---with-test-options) by passing it in as an option to the commands that require it (currently `test` and `testplan`).

-**`outcomes.dir`** Configure this value.
-This is a directory of your choosing that outcome files from the orchestrator (if running in `local` env), or API (if running in `cloud` env) will be persisted to.
+**`outcomes.dir`**: Configure this property.
+This is a directory of your choosing that outcome files from the purpleteam API (orchestrator if running in `local` env, AWS API Gateway if running in `cloud` env) will be persisted to.

+<div id="configure-ui"></div>

+**`uI`**: This property is configured by default to use the character user interface (`cUi` value) (your terminal).
+This value can be changed in one of the following ways:

+* Change it directly in config/config.js
+* Add an override to your: config/config.local.json if running in the `local` environment, or config/config.cloud.json if running in the `cloud` environment
+* Exporting the `PURPLETEAM_UI` environment variable (`PURPLETEAM_UI=noUi`) for example

+`uI` options:

+* `cUi`: Is well suited to running the purpleteam CLI directly in your terminal.
+   With the `uI` configured to use `cUi` the following putpleteam CLI commands have the associated behaviours:
+    * `about`: Writes to the console using the [purpleteam-logger](https://www.npmjs.com/package/purpleteam-logger) configured with the `SignaleTransport`
+    * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`, via blessed
+    * `test`: Writes to file using purpleteam-logger configured with the `File` transport.
+Writes to the console using blessed.
+On a successful test run, an outcomes zip file will be written to the directory specified by `outcomes.dir`
+    * `testplan`: Writes to the console using blessed
+* `noUi`: Is well suited to running the purpleteam CLI from another process (your build/CI/CD process for example).
+   With the `uI` configured to use `noUi` the following putpleteam CLI commands have the associated behaviours:
+    * `about`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`
+    * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`
+    * `test`: Writes to file using purpleteam-logger configured with the `File` transport.
+On a successful test run, an outcomes zip file will be written to the directory specified by `outcomes.dir`
+    * `testplan`: Writes to file using purpleteam-logger configured with the `File` transport

 <br>